 Another case of the body packing problem that has attracted attention happens when~$\Kcal$ is a regular tetrahedron in~$\R^3$.
 We called the sphere packing problem ``classical'', but this adjective most properly applies to the problem of packing tetrahedra, as it was considered by Aristotle ($\mathnormal{384}$ BC--$\mathnormal{322}$ BC).

-In his treatise \textit{De Caelo} (On the Heavens), Aristotle attacks the Platonic theory of assigning geometrical figures to the elements, stating (cf.~\textit{De Caelo}, Book~III, Chapter~VIII, in translation by Guthrie~\cite{Guthrie}): \medbreak
+In his treatise \textit{De Caelo} (On the Heavens), Aristotle attacks the Platonic theory of assigning geometrical figures, namely the Platonic solids, to the elements, stating (cf.~\textit{De Caelo}, Book~III, Chapter~VIII, in translation by Guthrie~\cite{Guthrie}): \medbreak

 \begin{quote} This attempt to assign geometrical figures to the simple bodies is on all counts irrational.
 In the first place, the whole of space will not be filled up.
 Among surfaces it is agreed that there are three figures which fill the place that contains them --- the triangle, the square, and the hexagon: among solids only two, the pyramid and the cube.
 But they need more than these, since they hold that the elements are more. \end{quote} \medbreak